 All the way from having your period to an embryo developing in your uterus, the first month of pregnancy is huge!

-Your first month of pregnancy begins at the first day of your last period and extends for 4 weeks.
+Your first month of pregnancy begins on the first day of your last period and extends for 4 weeks.
 During this time, a lot of important things occur, starting with your period and ending with an embryo that will slowly become your baby over the next 8 months!

 Here's how the first month works.

 Regular Period & Follicular Phase.
 Starting on the first day of your period, we call this the follicular phase because it is when a follicle begins to grow an egg.
-Assuming you have a normal period, a couple days later your body will enter what we call the fertile window, which leads up to (and continues past) ovulation.
+Assuming you have a normal period, a couple of days later your body will enter what we call the fertile window, which leads up to (and continues past) ovulation.
 You're most likely to ovulate following a regular period.
-If your period is not on schedule, or is abnormally short or long, it might affect whether you ovulate.
+If your period is not on schedule or is abnormally short or long, it might affect whether you ovulate.